norio-nomura/SimblPluginsForEchofon/README.md

 - AbsoluteTimeStringForEchofon changes to display absolute times.
 - ReadabilityForEchofon adds "Read Later with [Readability](http://www.readability.com)" item to contextual menu of URL.
 - RetweetWithCommentSetInReplyToForEchofon change "Retweet with Comment" to use in-reply-to.
+- DisableMarkAsReadCurrentTab disable "mark as read" when tab switching.

 How to install
 --------------